Lesson 10 - Strings in C# .NET - Split and Join

 "...-", ".--", "-..-", "-.--", "--.."};

-// splitting the string into Morse characters
+// splitting a string into Morse characters

 string[] characters = s.Split(' ');

-// iterating over Morse characters
+// iteration over Morse characters

 foreach (string morseChar in characters)